-- Example deliverable: Logic model (see page 18). - Grantees should inform victims about their options and help them work with local, state, tribal, and federal law enforcement in the prosecution of the trafficker, as appropriate for children and youth.
-A victim-centered and trauma-informed approach will help ensure that child and youth victims of human trafficking have the opportunity to make informed decisions about the support they need to work through the impact of the crime and work toward identifying and achieving their personal goals.
-Example deliverables include: - Documentation of lessons learned around working with children and youth victims. - Outreach materials for children and youth victims of human trafficking.
+- Inform victims about their options and help them work with local, state, tribal, and federal law enforcement in the prosecution of the trafficker, as appropriate for children and youth.
+A child-centered and trauma-informed approach will help ensure that child and youth victims of human trafficking have the opportunity to make informed decisions about the support they need to work through the impact of the crime and work toward identifying and achieving their personal goals. - Fill gaps in existing services and coordinate responses in existing anti-trafficking and youth-serving efforts, including those related to victim assistance, law enforcement, child welfare, runaway and homeless youth, and juvenile justice, among others.
+Applicants should determine if there is an existing federally funded trafficking victim service provider within their jurisdiction, and work to ensure that the new application does not duplicate existing services currently funded by OVC, the Department of Health and Human Services (HHS), the Office on Violence Against Women, or another federal office or agency.